Posted on:

 - Refresh the presentation (Ctrl+R or Cmd+R)

-- Check your internet connection.
-YouTube videos require an active internet connection to play
+- YouTube videos require an active internet connection to play

-- If using a Google Drive video, verify the sharing permissions are set to "Anyone with the link can view"
+- Verify Drive sharing is set to "Anyone with the link can view"

 Can't Find Audio Option in Insert Menu

-- The Insert > Audio option only appears in the web version of Google Slides.
-You can't find it in the mobile app
+- Insert > Audio only appears in the web version, not the mobile app

 - Make sure you're signed into your Google account

-- If the option is greyed out, your audio file may not be in Google Drive yet
+- If greyed out, your file may not be in Drive yet

 Audio Plays in Edit Mode But Not When Presenting